svmiller/svmiller.github.io/_posts/2026-06-28-alliances-weighting-foreign-policy-similarity.md

 ---
-title: "Some Comments on Weighting (Alliance) Measures of Foreign Policy Similarity"
+title: "Some Comments on (Weighting) Alliance Measures of Foreign Policy Similarity"
 output:
   md_document:
     variant: gfm
     preserve_yaml: TRUE
 author: "steve"
 date: '2026-06-28'
 excerpt: "You can use alliances as a measure of dyadic foreign policy similarity.
-Just be mindful of what those measures are ultimately communicating."
+Just be mindful of what those measures are ultimately communicating.
+Also be critical of what weighting this information is doing."
 layout: post
 categories:
   - Political Science